Batmanabcdefg/AbaqusTraining/03_Lesson/readme.tex.md

 	*DSLOAD
 	TopSurfTable,P,0.13

-Here, the base of the cube is fixed against all 3 translations, and the pressure load is applied on the table top surface.
+Here, the base of the cube is fixed against all 3 translations.
+Furthermore, the middle of the table (node $13$) is fixed against translations in $X$ and $Y$; this is to prevent rigid body motion of the table.
+The pressure load of $p = 0.13$ is applied on the table top surface.

 ## Exercise